thomaszipf/3dwrx-Wasp-Trap/README.md

   >
 </p>

-This is a remixed version of https://www.thingiverse.com/thing:1000336

-Improvements have been:
+## What are the core features?
+- Core function of this design is to keep annoying wasps away.

+Improvements since the latest design change:
-fast printing time
+- faster printing time
-big wasp bag
+- bigger wasp bag
-proofed concept for wasps to enter, however, from the old design, the wasps have been able to frequently leave the trap again.
-So I changed the channels for the wasps to enter to make it more likly for the wasp to be trapped.
+- changed path of wasps which leads to better chance of having the wasps in the trap
+- doesn't allow wasps to leave the trap
-The trap is easy to use and clean.
+- easy to use and clean.

 I tested my trap with Glass filament, but due to this it was not very sealed and I encountered a leak.
 Please report if you use usual PLA / ABS of the material wall thickness is sufficient to be sealed.

+## How to setup:
-You should take some beer and sugar to put it into the trap from the above opening.
+Take beer and sugar and put it into the trap, right above the opening.
-Once the wasps are dead, you can easy clean it by flooding it with water.
+Please don't open the trap when there are living wasps inside.
+Once the wasps are dead you can easily clean it by just flooding it with water.

-I also included some pictures from original design (red color print in photo) and improved version (V1) (glass filament color).
-While I know, V3 is even performing by far better then V1.

-All traps have been at the same place for 24 hours, the same amount of beer+sugar and checked after wasps died.
+You can see the performance of the Wasp Trap on this video: https://www.youtube.com/watch?v=XMWU8Vj1WAI&ab_channel=Itsyourproduct

 Have fun!

+## Disclaimer:
+However, since most of the application is depending on the assembly, the chosen components other then the mount, the level of adjustment from your side, the print settings as well as the particular environment you want to use the solution, it might be good to take it with a grain of salt.
+I‘m not granting any warranty nor taking any responsibility for this solution to work in your case.
+Please check upon using if the solution can work for you in your particular use case following own steps for qualification such as checking the setup and components before using and considering and checking own laws and regulations before bringing the solution into action.